Amos Mubunga Kambere: Politics

-After a brief stint as a teacher in Kabale, Amos returned to [Kasese district] where he found himself into the political limelight having been nominated to represent Kasese South constituency under the Uganda Peoples Congress party as the flag bearer.
+After a brief stint as a teacher in Kabale, Amos returned to Kasese district where he found himself into the political limelight having been nominated to represent Kasese South constituency under the Uganda Peoples Congress party as the flag bearer.
 At the time, Amos Mubunga had joined the Uganda Peoples Congress political party headed by Milton Obote while at Kigezi Highschool.

 Amos Mubunga Kambere was elected in the 1980 Ugandan general election, making him the youngest member of parliament in the third National Assembly of Uganda.

 Books

-Amos Mubunga has authored a number of books that include; Celebrating Literacy in the Rwenzori Region: Lest We Forget: A Biographical Narrative of Uganda's Youngest Member of Parliament, 1980–1985, in which he chronicles a step-by-step journey that led him to become Uganda's youngest member of parliament.
+Kambere has authored a number of books that include; Celebrating Literacy in the Rwenzori Region: Lest We Forget: A Biographical Narrative of Uganda's Youngest Member of Parliament, 1980–1985, in which he chronicles a step-by-step journey that led him to become Uganda's youngest member of parliament.
 In the book, published in 2011, he also tells the story of the Rwenzori region of Uganda and Bakonzo's struggle for recognition.

 Personal life

-Amos Kambere is married to Edith Kambere and together they have four sons.
+Kambere is married to Edith Kambere and together they have four sons.
 They live in Canada where he continues to support immigrants and refugee families through Umoja Operation Compassion Society.
 In Canada, Amos Mubunga studied administration and human resources at British Columbia Institute of Technology.